PavanRangani/docs/docs/prd/assets/final-asset.md

 - In valuation record,
   - Allows to enter more than one valuation record.
   - Shows proper message when no valuation available.
-  - Date can not be lower than `Purchased date` (Purchase date of Asset).
+  - Date can't be lower than `Purchase date` (Purchase date of Asset).
-  - When `Purchased Date` is not available, it allows to enter date without any validation.
+  - When `Purchased Date` is not available, it allows to enter a valuation date without any validation.
 (This will be required when Purchase date of Asset is not known and we want to add valuation record)

 ### UI Rule